SASECompare

 Is Cloudflare or Palo Alto Networks better for SASE?

-Based on 121 checks across 12 security topics, Palo Alto Networks leads with more fully supported capabilities.
-Cloudflare scored 85 YES answers while Palo Alto Networks scored 103.
+Across 16 security topics, Palo Alto Networks leads with more fully supported capabilities.
+Cloudflare confirmed 98 YES answers (of 141 researched checks) while Palo Alto Networks confirmed 121 (of 142).
 However, the best choice depends on your specific requirements.
 Always evaluate against your deployment model and compliance needs.

 Where does Cloudflare beat Palo Alto Networks?

-Cloudflare outperforms Palo Alto Networks in 3 topics: Ease of Deployment, Global PoP Coverage & SLA, TLS Inspection on Mobile.
+Cloudflare outperforms Palo Alto Networks in 4 topics: Compliance Frameworks & Certifications, Ease of Deployment, Global PoP Coverage & SLA, TLS Inspection on Mobile.
 These results are based on publicly documented capabilities.
 Specific findings are available in the detailed comparison tables above.

 Where does Palo Alto Networks beat Cloudflare?

-Palo Alto Networks outperforms Cloudflare in 9 topics: AI/ML Traffic Security & Controls, BYOD Coverage, Digital Experience Monitoring, GenAI DLP, IoT/OT Device Security, SD-WAN & Branch Office, Threat Prevention, Unified Management & Reporting, ZTNA for Private Apps.
+Palo Alto Networks outperforms Cloudflare in 12 topics: AI/ML Traffic Security & Controls, BYOD Coverage, CASB & Shadow IT Discovery, Digital Experience Monitoring, Firewall as a Service (FWaaS), GenAI DLP, IoT/OT Device Security, SD-WAN & Branch Office, Secure Web Gateway & URL Filtering, Threat Prevention, Unified Management & Reporting, ZTNA for Private Apps.
 These results are based on publicly documented capabilities.
 Specific findings are available in the detailed comparison tables above.

 Which is better for Digital Experience Monitoring: Cloudflare or Palo Alto Networks?

-For Digital Experience Monitoring, Palo Alto Networks leads with 8 out of 8 capabilities fully supported, compared to 4 for the other.
+For Digital Experience Monitoring, Palo Alto Networks leads with 8 of 8 researched capabilities fully supported, compared to 4 for the other.
 Check the detailed breakdown above for specific findings.

 Which is better for IoT/OT Device Security: Cloudflare or Palo Alto Networks?

-For IoT/OT Device Security, Palo Alto Networks leads with 5 out of 5 capabilities fully supported, compared to 1 for the other.
+For IoT/OT Device Security, Palo Alto Networks leads with 5 of 5 researched capabilities fully supported, compared to 1 for the other.
 Check the detailed breakdown above for specific findings.

 Which is better for BYOD Coverage: Cloudflare or Palo Alto Networks?

-For BYOD Coverage, Palo Alto Networks leads with 8 out of 8 capabilities fully supported, compared to 5 for the other.
+For BYOD Coverage, Palo Alto Networks leads with 8 of 8 researched capabilities fully supported, compared to 5 for the other.
 Check the detailed breakdown above for specific findings.

 How is the Cloudflare vs Palo Alto Networks comparison conducted?